elo2002moon/pdsnd_github/README.md

 Investigate US bikeshare data

 ### Description
 The project investigates customer bike share data in three major cities in US.
 The cities are Washington, New York City, and Chicago.
+Analysis only comprises descriptives.

 ### Files used
 bikeshare.py